tpokki/terraform-aws-demo/README.md

 }
 ```

-Additionally we define gateway for internet connectivty, and define the necessary route for it.
+Additionally we define gateway for Internet connectivity, and define the necessary route for it.

 ```hcl
 resource "aws_internet_gateway" "internet" {